It has been quite a year in business here in Howard County.

 The grocery superstore Wegmans opened in Columbia, but the planned liquor store on the second floor did not.

 The liquor store hearings drew almost as much attention in the county as Wegmans' opening as residents debated Maryland's liquor laws that prohibit alcoholic beverages being sold in chain grocery stores.

 Wegmans wasn't the only major grocery store announcement this year, Whole Foods' announcement that it will open a store at the iconic former Rouse Company headquarters building on the Columbia lakefront drew praise from local leaders who called it a "home run" for the development of Downtown Columbia.

 In Ellicott City, county administration drew the ire of Main Street business owners who said the government's plan to place parking meters along Main Street wasn't necessary.
 The parking plan went ahead anyway.

 Also on Main Street, Yates Market, the 127-year-old general store closed, but soon after, Randy & Steve's The New General Store opened up at Yates' former location offering gift items such as lollipops made with local honey, coffee mugs and fragant hand soaps.

-The Mall in Columbia made waves this summer when it announced a new 75,000-square-foot addition that will add new stores and restaurants to the retail hub of Howard County.
+The Mall in Columbia made waves this summer when it announced a that will add new stores and restaurants to the retail hub of Howard County.
 At the same time, L.L.
 Bean announced it would close its mall location and not relocate inside the mall.
 In order to make way for the addition, the L.L.
 Bean store will be demolished.

 Elkridge residents lamented the existence of what appeared to be an unlicensed used car sales lot at the former location of the Buttermilk Hill Tavern.